hawkins/Shawk/docs/Getting Started.rst

 .. code-block:: python

+    client.setup_inbox(password) # We don't save your password, so send it again client.refresh_inbox()

+    # or...
-    client.setup_inbox(password, auto=False)
+    client.setup_inbox(password, refresh=True)

-    client.refresh_inbox()

 This will handle the IMAP server connection for retrieving new messages to your Gmail account.

-You can actually use a distinct Gmail account from the one you use to send messages, but we won't focus on that for this simple tutorial.
+You can actually use a distinct Gmail account from the one you use to send messages by passing a user: string, but we won't focus on that for this simple tutorial.
 As always, read the rest of the docs if you'd like to know more about that.